1. I am not a member of Christ the Way Seventh-day Adventist Church. Will I still receive a charitable receipt for any tithes or offerings I submit?

 3. What do you do with the loose funds that are placed in the collection plate during the main service?

 It depends.
 Loose money (money not in an envelope) placed in the collection plate during the main service is distributed in accordance with an offering schedule set out by the church conference.
 The schedule typically varies between the Local Church Budget (what we operate locally on) and the Alberta Conference.
 Once a month (and sometime twice when there are 5 Sabbaths in a month), monies are directed to other Canadian, North American, or World ministries.

 4. What do you do with the money I give for the collection that is made during the Sabbath School lesson?

 At present these monies are redirected to the North American Division’s Sabbath School Ministries fund.
 If you want to contribute to our local church Sabbath School program, the best way do so is to place those funds in an envelope, write in “Sabbath School” under the “Local Church Budget” heading and include the amount.

 5. Can I give my tithes or offerings in another currency?

 Unfortunately, we can only accept donations in Canadian or American funds.
 We prefer receiving in Canadian funds as this means there is less administration for us.

-Ministry leaders and elders need to be cognizant of the budget codes associated to their respective areas of oversight.
-In addition to their signature, leaders and elders need to ensure that the expenses they’re signing off on are properly coded.
-If an expense form contains expense items that fall to another area I would recommend that that respective leader or elder sign off on the expense as well so that they are made aware and the proper code applied.
-A list of codes is provided below for reference.
+Ministry leaders and elders should be cognizant of the budget categories associated to their respective areas of oversight.
+In addition to their signature, leaders and elders need to ensure that the expenses they’re signing off on are properly marked.
+If an expense form contains expense items that fall to another area I would recommend that that respective leader or elder sign off on that expense as well so it will be accurately coded.